global-121/121-platform/services/121-service/WORKFLOWS.md

 ## Change Financial Service Provider for Person Affected

+> ⚠️ This is now possible directly from HO-portal.

 1. PA gets in contact with **Pilot-team** if Financial Service Provider needs to be updated
 2. **Pilot-team** provides to **121-dev-team**:
    - Name: can be any of the first/second/third/last name attributes